 Wine Storage And Humidity

 When wine is stored properly, it develops and matures as it ages, improving the overall flavour and complexity of the wine.
 This is the reason that older wines can fetch so much at auction.
 However, the humidity of the wine storage space is also highly influential in how well a wine develops with age.
 If you don’t consider this when planning how to store wine you might run into issues.

 The humidity doesn’t directly influence the taste or smell of a wine.
 However, it can affect the condition of the label and cork.
 Damaged labels from excess humidity in wine storage area will directly impact the wines value on resale or auction.
 A lack of humidity in the wine storage area can also cause the wine bottle cork to dry out and let oxygen into contact with the wine.
 This is what causes oxidation of the wine and ultimately spoiling it.

 In order to store wine properly and manage humidity levels, purchasing a wine storage cabinet is a great idea.
 A good quality wine storage cooler will be able to regulate and control the humidity to recommended levels of between 55-85%.

+When learning how to store wine, make sure you keep things steady.
 Those who are serious about creating their own wine cellar will know that aged wine needs to be kept very still in order to store the wine properly.
 In order to store wine properly you should leave wine untouched until it is ready to drink because vibrations are disruptive to the wine ageing process.

 Vibrations can cause movement in the wines cork and therefore subject it to oxidation.
 Another issue has to do with the sediment which can build up in aged wines.
 A high level of vibration can disrupt and break down the sediment, making it hard to filter out once you pour the wine into a glass.